UCBoulder/cupyopt/README.rst

 Contributing?
 -------------

-Create an issue, submit a PR.
+Create an issue, fork the repo, fix an issue, submit a PR.
 All are welcome.

 Flow practices very roughly hew to one-flow: https://reallifeprogramming.com/git-process-that-works-say-no-to-gitflow-50bf2038ccf7